 UC San Diego’s Vaccine Superstation Closes

-UC San Diego sponsored the first large vaccination venue in San Diego at Petco Park.
-It was later moved to the RIMAC arena when the Padres baseball season began and now it has closed its doors.
+UC San Diego sponsored the first large vaccination venue in San Diego with a drive-up site at Petco Park that opened in January.
+Vaccinations were moved to the RIMAC arena when the Padres baseball season began at Petco.